dluitz/dluitz.github.io/index.md

 Welcome!
 =====================

-I am a condensed matter theorist working on numerical simulations of strongly correlated many particle systems as a European Union *Marie Skłodowska Curie Fellow* (starting in March 2017) at [Technische Universität München](http://www.ph.tum.de) in the group of [Frank Pollmann](https://www.professoren.tum.de/en/pollmann-frank/).
+I am a condensed matter theorist studying strongly correlated quantum matter as a European Union **Marie Skłodowska Curie Fellow** at [Technische Universität München](http://www.ph.tum.de) in the group of [Frank Pollmann](https://www.professoren.tum.de/en/pollmann-frank/).
 Before, I conducted my research as a *Gordon and Betty Moore Postdoctoral Fellow* at the [University of Illinois at Urbana-Champaign](http://icmt.illinois.edu) in the group of